cms-opendata-analyses/TriggerInfoTool/README.md

 # What is this repository about?

 This repository hosts a set of simple examples that use CMSSW EDAnalyzers to extract trigger information for CMS Open/Legacy Data.
 Currently, this repository has two main branches, 2010 and 2011 (which also works for 2012), corresponding to the CMS data that has been so far released.
+The `master` branch is currently in development and correspondos to information extraction from AOD for Run II data.
 Please choose the one you need as instructions may vary a little.

 The examples are organized in packages.
 Here is a summary of what they contain: